 Welcome to the archive website of Pyramid 2012, the world’s first volunteer-driven, global-scale campaign to support sustainable development based on the workshop called Pyramid.
 Pyramid 2012 officially closed on the 31 March 2012, and the report is available by clicking here.
-Read how groups of volunteers from all over the world organized Pyramid workshops to discuss and create action plans for sustainability issues that interested them.
+Read how groups of volunteers from all over the world — as well as schools, universities, businesses and NGOs — organized Pyramid workshops to discuss and create action plans for sustainability issues that interested them.

 Pyramid 2012 — a global workshop event involving dozens of groups around the world — was officially launched at the Global Issues Network – GIN Manila 2012 conference.
 Pyramid lead developer Alan AtKisson kicked off that conference, Pyramid expert facilitator Robert Steele was there to provide support, and 20 groups of students from all over Asia built Pyramids focused on 10 different global issues.